HTTP-RPC/Kilo/README.md

 ```

 ### Typed Iteration
 The `adapt()` method of the `CSVDecoder.Cursor` class can be used to facilitate typed iteration of CSV data.
-This method produces an `Iterable` sequence of values of a given type representing the rows in the document.
+This method produces an `Iterable` sequence of values of a given interface type representing the rows in the document.
 The returned adapter uses dynamic proxy invocation to map properties declared by the interface to map values in the cursor.
 A single proxy instance is used for all rows to minimize heap allocation.

 For example, the following interface might be used to model the month records shown in the previous section: